 (Note 1) Payables to related parties mainly arose from purchase of miscellaneous equipment by related parties on behalf of the Company.
 The payables bear no interest.

-(Note 2) Other current liabilities mainly pertain to liabilities from sales returns and discounts.
+(Note 2) Refund liabilities (shown as 'other current liabilities') mainly pertain to liabilities from sales returns and discounts.